Penne Pasta Bake

 - Pour cheese sauce over pasta.
 Chop broccoli into small pieces.
 Stir broccoli and tomatoes into cheesy pasta.
 Pour into a baking dish that you've lightly sprayed with cooking spray.

-- Stir together Panko and 1 tbsp. melted butter.
+- Stir together breadcrumbs and 1 tbsp. melted butter.
 Sprinkle over pasta.
-Bake, uncovered, until top just begins to turn golden, about 15 minutes.
+Bake, uncovered until top just begins to turn golden, about 15 minutes.